 The simplle answer is, no. Coolant additives are meant to seal small cracks in a car's radiator.
 They may work for a brief amount of time in a car with a blown head gasket, but will soon leak again due to the extreme pressures bleeding from the cylinders into the water system.

-〉 Answered on Jan 4th, 2013 by Karen Salvaggio, Owner/ Editor Thunder Valley Racing and Professional Race Car Driver at Thunder Valley Racing
+〉 Answered on Jan 4th, 2013 by Karen Salvaggio, Owner - Professional Race Car Driver at Thunder Valley Racing

 The short answer is no, they do not.
 Head gaskets typically consist of materials like copper, steel, graphite and polymer coatings.
 When a head gasket fails it is due to deterioration of these components which creates a sealing void that no liquid sealant can replace.